ePages-de/epages-devportal/_posts/2016/2016-06-01-working-as-a-software-developer-at-epages.md

 ### But besides those, you do a lot of other tasks.
 You have your hands in other projects too, haven't you?

 What should I say?
-I enjoy these tasks very much, and I'm used to multi-tasking {% emoji wink %}.
+I enjoy these tasks very much, and I'm used to multi-tasking 😉.

 For example, keeping information up-to-date is important to me: either when it comes to documenting our code; or cleaning up Confluence, the company intranet.